 The Science Behind Zinc and Your Immune System

-Zinc boosts your immunity to help prevent disease progression and some infection symptoms, and it slows the production of inflammatory cytokines related to a viral infection.
+Zinc boosts immunity to help prevent disease progression and some infection symptoms, and it slows the production of inflammatory cytokines related to a viral infection.

 A zinc deficiency, on the other hand, was shown to harm select processes that help with innate immunity at a cellular level, such as reducing the activity of natural killer cells.10 As the name suggests, these cells protect the body by limiting the spread of infection and protecting from serious tissue damage.